iptracej/mykali/QUICK_HACK.md

-# mykali - Quick Hack to copy mykali terminal environment
+# mykali - Quick Hack

 This is the instruction to configure some of the files to pre-complied desktop like 'Pwnbox' on the hack the box.